calvinhychu/Medication-Safety-Guideline-for-Geriatric/README.md

 4. Each user is only allowed to post 1 note per medication/drug class, posting another note will override old note.

 ## Getting Started
-This repository siply provides the framework of the web application and some code will need to be changed to accomadate each healthcare institution.
+This repository simply provides the framework of the web application and some code will need to be changed to accommodate each healthcare institution.

 ### Clone this project